vatesfr/xen-orchestra/contributing.md

 - bug
 - cleanup: should be taken care of to avoid technical debt
 - enhancement
+- meta: points to other issues and is used to manage long term goals (similar but orthogonal to milestones)
 - question

 > All issues MUST have one of this label!